Innuendo

 Written by Queen

 A simple demo that is really the full version of the promo found on the Hints Of Innuendo promo tape.
 Instrumentation is similar to what is heard on the final album.
 Freddie's vocals are multitracked and vocals/lyrics are very incomplete in places.
-Very similar to the style of other Freddie demos found on the Freddie Mercury Collection boxset.
+This demo is very similar to the style of other Freddie demos found on The Freddie Mercury Collection boxset.

 The Hitman (Album Version) 4:57